NormanTUD/asanAI/README.md

 <img src="https://github.com/NormanTUD/asanAI/blob/master/documentation/images/3.2_Beginner_Help.gif" alt="Beginner mode"/>
 </p>

-Once the network and input data are ready, the training can be starting by clicking on the *Start training* button from the top ribbon.
+Once the network and input data are ready, the training can be started by clicking on the *Start training* button from the top ribbon.
 During the training, the internal process and progress of the network can be tracked.

 <p align="center">